epixoip/hmac-bcrypt/README.md

 Pre-hashing is employed to enable input lengths greater than bcrypt's maximum of 72 input bytes.
 SHA-512 was selected due to its 64-bit word size, which is friendly to CPU defenders but hinders GPU attackers.
 However, a raw SHA-512 value cannot be used for several reasons:

 1. Raw, unsatled hash values input into bcrypt can enable [shucking attacks]( https://superuser.com/questions/1561434/how-do-i-crack-a-double-encrypted-hash/1561612#1561612 ).
 2. Some bcrypt implementations treat input as a null-terminated cstring, resulting in truncated input for hash values containing null bytes.
+3. Some bcrypt implementations treat input as a signed char and only use the lower 7 bits of each byte, making it inappropriate for binary inputs.

 To mitigate shucking attacks, the pre-hash has to be salted -- or in this case, peppered -- and HMAC provides a convenient vehicle for keying a hash.
-The resulting HMAC value is then encoded with base64 to mitigate null byte issues.
+The resulting HMAC value is then encoded with base64 to produce clean, lower-ASCII input that mitigates issues with null bytes and binary data.

+The keen reader will note that hmac_sha512_base64 produces 88 bytes of data, while bcrypt has a maximum input size of 72 bytes.
+This is not an issue, and in fact is preferred over utilizing a hash algorithm that produces less input data such as sha256.
+We want to fill all 72 bytes, and no security is lost when truncating sha512 to 432 bits (this is greater than the 384 bits that sha384 provides.)

 Post-hashing is employed largely to differentiate hmac-bcrypt hashes from bcrypt hashes -- i.e., the lengths will differ -- but also to add an extra layer of protection due to the pepper.
 The post-hashing step could even be performed with the pepper value stored in an HSM (highly recommended!) for further protection.